Clinical counseling services

 Intensive psychotherapy sessions offer more time and space to work toward your therapeutic goals.
 Sometimes the weekly hour-long session is not enough time to work through stuck relational patterns and traumatic experiences, or the pace of weekly counseling is just too agonizingly slow.
 Intensives range anywhere from 4-hours to a full 8-hour day, up to 4 full days.
 The format and components of an intensive are customized based on your goals and needs.
 We have the option of including some outdoor adventure-based work as well as equine interactions if it aligns with your therapeutic goals.

 Intensives can be incorporated into existing therapeutic work.
 They can be done alongside traditional hour sessions or as a standalone service.
 Some find it helpful to occasionally add a counseling intensive, concurrent with their traditional weekly work with their existing counselor, in that case I would be consulting with your regular counselor to coordinate the work.
 Many people love coming to Vermont to enjoy the incredible beauty that abounds.
 With intensives, if you are coming from a distance, you might want to consider adding a few extra days to your trip to enjoy the Vermont fall colors, or skiing, or just exploring the history and charm that is Vermont.
 Depending on your location, it may be possible for me to travel to you or to a neutral location to conduct intensive sessions.
-Four-hour intensive is $600 and a full-day is $1,350.
-Insurance and VT-Medicaid do not cover intensive counseling services.
+Four-hour intensive is $750 and a full-day is $1,500.
+Insurance companies and VT-Medicaid do not cover intensive counseling services.

 Group counseling (90-minute sessions)